Analysts Offer Predictions for The Home Depot, Inc.’s Q1 2023 Earnings (NYSE:HD)

+HD has been the subject of several other reports.
+Barclays raised their price target on Home Depot from $350.00 to $430.00 and gave the company an “overweight” rating in a report on Wednesday, November 17th.
+Telsey Advisory Group reduced their price target on Home Depot from $425.00 to $375.00 and set an “outperform” rating for the company in a report on Wednesday.
+Loop Capital reduced their price target on Home Depot from $380.00 to $320.00 in a report on Wednesday.
+Edward Jones upgraded Home Depot from a “hold” rating to a “buy” rating in a report on Friday.
+Finally, The Goldman Sachs Group reduced their price target on Home Depot from $413.00 to $402.00 and set a “buy” rating for the company in a report on Wednesday.
+Five investment analysts have rated the stock with a hold rating and twenty-one have issued a buy rating to the stock.
+Based on data from MarketBeat.com, the stock presently has an average rating of “Buy” and a consensus price target of $394.48.

-Home Depot (NYSE:HD – Get Rating) last announced its quarterly earnings results on Monday, February 21st.
-The home improvement retailer reported $3.21 earnings per share for the quarter, topping analysts’ consensus estimates of $3.18 by $0.03.
-Home Depot had a net margin of 10.79% and a return on equity of 786.90%.
-The firm had revenue of $35.72 billion during the quarter, compared to analysts’ expectations of $34.85 billion.
-During the same period in the prior year, the company earned $2.74 EPS.
-The firm’s revenue was up 10.7% on a year-over-year basis.
+Home Depot (NYSE:HD – Get Rating) last posted its quarterly earnings data on Monday, February 21st.
+The home improvement retailer reported $3.21 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $3.18 by $0.03.
+The business had revenue of $35.72 billion during the quarter, compared to the consensus estimate of $34.85 billion.
+Home Depot had a return on equity of 786.90% and a net margin of 10.79%.
+The firm’s quarterly revenue was up 10.7% compared to the same quarter last year.
+During the same quarter in the prior year, the company earned $2.74 earnings per share.

-The firm also recently announced a quarterly dividend, which will be paid on Thursday, March 24th.
-Stockholders of record on Thursday, March 10th will be given a dividend of $1.90 per share.
-This is a positive change from Home Depot’s previous quarterly dividend of $1.65.
-This represents a $7.60 annualized dividend and a dividend yield of 2.43%.
+The business also recently disclosed a quarterly dividend, which will be paid on Thursday, March 24th.
+Stockholders of record on Thursday, March 10th will be paid a $1.90 dividend.
 The ex-dividend date of this dividend is Wednesday, March 9th.
-Home Depot’s payout ratio is 44.12%.
+This represents a $7.60 annualized dividend and a dividend yield of 2.40%.
+This is an increase from Home Depot’s previous quarterly dividend of $1.65.
+Home Depot’s dividend payout ratio (DPR) is 44.12%.

-A number of hedge funds have recently made changes to their positions in HD.
-Jennison Associates LLC lifted its holdings in Home Depot by 84.7% during the 3rd quarter.
-Jennison Associates LLC now owns 3,983,358 shares of the home improvement retailer’s stock valued at $1,307,577,000 after purchasing an additional 1,826,227 shares during the last quarter.
-Nordea Investment Management AB raised its stake in shares of Home Depot by 104.8% in the third quarter.
-Nordea Investment Management AB now owns 3,147,694 shares of the home improvement retailer’s stock worth $1,054,478,000 after acquiring an additional 1,611,109 shares during the last quarter.
-Allspring Global Investments Holdings LLC bought a new position in shares of Home Depot in the fourth quarter worth about $440,559,000.
-Geode Capital Management LLC raised its stake in shares of Home Depot by 4.3% in the fourth quarter.
-Geode Capital Management LLC now owns 16,921,581 shares of the home improvement retailer’s stock worth $7,002,662,000 after acquiring an additional 701,811 shares during the last quarter.
-Finally, UBS Asset Management Americas Inc. raised its stake in shares of Home Depot by 11.4% in the third quarter.
-UBS Asset Management Americas Inc. now owns 5,903,692 shares of the home improvement retailer’s stock worth $1,937,946,000 after acquiring an additional 605,827 shares during the last quarter.
-69.52% of the stock is owned by hedge funds and other institutional investors.
+Several hedge funds and other institutional investors have recently bought and sold shares of the company.
+Quantinno Capital Management LP increased its stake in Home Depot by 1.6% in the third quarter.
+Quantinno Capital Management LP now owns 1,730 shares of the home improvement retailer’s stock valued at $568,000 after purchasing an additional 27 shares in the last quarter.
+Northwest Investment Counselors LLC increased its stake in Home Depot by 0.3% in the third quarter.
+Northwest Investment Counselors LLC now owns 9,271 shares of the home improvement retailer’s stock valued at $3,043,000 after purchasing an additional 28 shares in the last quarter.
+Trilogy Capital Inc. increased its stake in Home Depot by 4.0% in the fourth quarter.
+Trilogy Capital Inc. now owns 732 shares of the home improvement retailer’s stock valued at $304,000 after purchasing an additional 28 shares in the last quarter.
+Smith Anglin Financial LLC increased its stake in Home Depot by 1.1% in the fourth quarter.
+Smith Anglin Financial LLC now owns 2,574 shares of the home improvement retailer’s stock valued at $1,068,000 after purchasing an additional 28 shares in the last quarter.
+Finally, Palisades Hudson Asset Management L.P. increased its stake in Home Depot by 1.1% in the fourth quarter.
+Palisades Hudson Asset Management L.P. now owns 2,518 shares of the home improvement retailer’s stock valued at $1,045,000 after purchasing an additional 28 shares in the last quarter.
+69.52% of the stock is currently owned by hedge funds and other institutional investors.

 Home Depot Company Profile (Get Rating)